 Mobile Tree Trail to be Revived!
 The Mobile Tree Commission has kicked off a campaign to revived an almost lost MobileTreasure: The Mobile Tree Trail, a tour of the most notable of Mobile's magnificent heritage trees.
 Read the story and find out how to nominate a tree you know about at this link:

 Councilman Manzie Announced $5K exterior home improvement grants available for eligible District 2 residents.
 For Details call 208-6294.
 Application open April 1.

-Version 5 of the UDC Zoning Code is in the final phase with the Planning Commission, and will next be sent to the City Council for final public hearing and adoption.
+Version 5 of the UDC Zoning Code is in the final phase and has been recommended by Planning Commission to the City Council for final public hearing and adoption.